Here's why you should set yourself a 28-day healthy eating challenge

 • Better concentration

-Just one day in and you may feel less hungry and experience fewer cravings as you step off the blood-sugar-level roller-coaster caused by poor eating habits and a diet high in refined carbohydrates and added sugar.
+Just one day in and you may feel less hungry as you step off the blood-sugar-level roller-coaster caused by poor eating habits and a diet high in refined carbohydrates and added sugar.
 Stable blood sugar levels also means better concentration and more energy, so you can power through your day.

 After 7 days